matthewgouyer/URLchemy/README.md

 uvicorn shortener_app.main:app --reload

+fast api docs has backend commands for testing

 .env version control note:
 make an .env file in the root of the project and add the following variables